apache/arrow/c_glib/README.md

 If you use macOS with [Homebrew](https://brew.sh/), you must install required packages and set `PKG_CONFIG_PATH` before build Arrow GLib:

-If you use GNU Autotools, you can build and install Arrow GLib after by the followings:
+If you use GNU Autotools, you can build and install Arrow GLib by the followings:

 macOS: